mozman/ezdxf/docs/source/tutorials/custom_data.rst

 XDATA to an entity.
 The AppID ``ACAD`` is reserved and by using `ezdxf` the AppID ``EZDXF`` is also registered automatically.
 The total size of XDATA for a single DXF entity is limited to 16kB for AutoCAD.
-XDATA is supported by all DXF versions and is accessible by AutoLisp.
+XDATA is supported by all DXF versions and is accessible by AutoLISP.

 The valid group codes for extended data are limited to the following values, see also the internals of :ref:`xdata_internals`: